ZmicierGT/fcore/readme.md

 Fcore is distributes on an 'AS IS' basis.
 The author is not responsible for any losses caused by using the project.

+In case of any questions, please feel free to contact me by email - zmiciergt at icloud dot com